 (4) Each ballot paper must have features incorporated into it to prevent it from being reproduced.

-21. The declaration of identity (Public and Patient Constituencies) – (1) In respect of an election for a Public or Patient Constituency a declaration of identity must be issued with each ballot paper.
+21. The declaration of identity (Public and Patient Constituencies) – (1) In respect of an election for a Public or Patients' Constituency a declaration of identity must be issued with each ballot paper.

 (2) The declaration of identity is to include a declaration –